Cornell Venture ChallengeThe Annual Pitch Competition hosted by the BR Venture Fund

 Frequently Asked Questions

-Do I have to be associated with Cornell to submit an idea?
+Do I have to be associated with Cornell University or New York State to submit an idea?

 Where can I find information about submitting an idea to the competition, application requirements, deadline, etc.?